Xiangning Zhang: Professional life

-Between 1990 and 1994, Zhang went on to experience the role of a regular staff member and the transition from failure to success in founding businesses.
-Over that period, Zhang gained operation experience and a deep understanding of corporate management.
+Between 1990 and 1994, Zhang worked as a regular staff member and gained operation experience and understanding of corporate management.
 His work expanded through industries such as international trade, shipping, tourism, bid management, equipment development, computer exhibition, and more.
-At 22 years old, Zhang became one of the few Chinese youth entrepreneurs..

 In 1994, Zhang foresaw the potential of the Internet.
 Initially interested in the Bulletin Board System (BBS), he started to create one of his own.
 He eventually decided to suspend all of his other businesses and focus on the Internet industry.
 At the end of 1995, Zhang founded HiChina Co.
 (Chinese: 万网), which was to become the largest domain name registration and web hosting service company in China.
-As the Chairman and CEO, Zhang led the startup company to grow from ten to thousands of staff members.

-In January 2000, Zhang initiated the "Net.cn Plan", associating with Sina, Sohu, NetEase, Changhong, Kelon, Computer World, China Info World (CIW), China Internet Network Information Center, China Information Association, and 37 other notable companies and organizations, and created the "Zhong Guo Qi Ye Shang Wang Fu Wu Lian Meng" (Translated as: Internet Services for China Businesses Alliance).
-Zhang also announced that the year 2000 would be China's "Qi Ye Shang Wang Nian" (Translated as: Year of Internet Utilization for Businesses).

-During HiChina's development, Zhang led HiChina through two rounds of equity trades with major investors including IDG Ventures, TPG Newbridge, and more.
+In January 2000, Zhang initiated the "Net.cn Plan", associating with Sina, Sohu, NetEase, Changhong, Kelon, Computer World, China Info World (CIW), China Internet Network Information Center, China Information Association, and 37 other notable companies and organizations, and created the Internet Services for China Businesses Alliance (Chinese: 中国企业上网服务联盟).
+Zhang also announced that the year 2000 would be China's Year of Internet Utilization for Businesses (Chinese: 企业上网年).
+During HiChina's development, Zhang led HiChina through two rounds of fundraising with major investors including IDG Ventures, TPG Newbridge, and more.

 In 1998, Zhang completed his Master's degree at Huazhong University of Science and Technology.

-In November 2001, Zhang chose to abdicate his position, only remaining as a shareholder, and collaborated with his long-time friends to found a new company "VeryE.com".
-VeryE would create a brand new Internet business model, making the Internet more practical.
+In November 2001, Zhang chose to abdicate his position at HiChina, only remaining as a shareholder, and collaborated with his long-time friends to found a new company "VeryE.com".
 In February 2004, VeryE obtained investment from Sumitomo Mitsui Banking Corporation, Japan Asia Investment Co.
 (JAIC), MIH Investments, and became Tixa Co.
 (WWW.TIXA.COM).

-In September 2009, Alibaba acquired HiChina and later built it into Alibaba Cloud (Aliyun), maintaining its position as the top domain name registration and web hosting service company in China.
+In September 2009, Alibaba acquired HiChina and later built it into Alibaba Cloud (Aliyun), maintaining its position as the top domain name registration and web hosting service company in China and later as a leader in cloud services.